The Linear Tube Audio MZ2 ZOTL is a high-end desktop headphone amplifier using a ZOTL tube configuration. It is priced from $1235.

 In front, a single ¼” jack exists with an input selector knob for the 3 inputs and a power button which is also dependent on the external power supply.
 The external supply does have its own power button with two cables coming out of it, one is for the AC power and the other for the amplifier.

 Materials & Design

-I found the plexiglass cover for the top being a great addition since it made any potential tube swapping a breeze for users while still maintaining an aesthetically pleasing design by being able to see the inside.
-The amplifier’s buttons and input knobs, are also seen to be methodically chosen with its high-quality parts that are also very aesthetically pleasing.
+I found the plexiglass cover for the top is a great addition since it made any potential tube swapping a breeze for users while still maintaining an aesthetically pleasing design by being able to see the inside.
+The amplifier’s buttons and input knobs are also seen to be methodically chosen with its high-quality parts that are also very aesthetically pleasing.

 Select Features and functionality

 - Drive high-efficiency speakers (95db efficiency or higher) to adequate volume.

 - One year warranty including tubes (international pays to ship)

 All information above was taken from the LTA website with features abbreviated.
 Please refer to the manufacturer’s website for full information.

 Tonality & Presentation

 This amplifier’s sound reminds me of the width of a medium-sized music hall, with a crowd of around 100 people fitting on it.
 There is an adequate amount of air that doesn’t make it sound too congested or enclosed with a good amount of detail.
 This means that the amplifier is good when it comes to intimacy for recordings and I particularly enjoyed listening to jazz artists such as Sarah Vaughn as if I was transported to a blues bar in the middle of a big city with only a few special patrons invited to it.